RandallDavis/FSharp-InversionOfControl-Demo/README.md

 This solution has a series of modules, where a codebase evolves into a form of being testable via Inversion of Control.

-The code's purpose is to pair interns up with senior engineers, and submit the results to some endpoint (via a web post).
+The code's purpose is to pair interns up with senior engineers, then submit the results to some endpoint (via a web post).
 We expect an exception to be thrown if there aren't enough senior engineers to be matched up with the interns.

 ## Module A_Composed